nuuuwan/news_lk3_data/README.md

 ### Sri Lanka will be built to expect youth - President

 *2024-04-18 23:45:00* · [`virakesarilk`](https://www.virakesari.lk/article/181409) · `ta`

+President Ranil Wickremesinghe expressed confidence in Sri Lanka's youth to rebuild the economy, stating it had stabilized within two years.
+He met with youth MPs and representatives to discuss development projects, emphasizing unity and modernization.

+🟩

 President Ranil Wickremesinghe said he was confident that the youth of the country could create Sri Lanka.